singampk/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 Are all clusters going to be connected into a single {{< gloss >}}multicluster{{< /gloss >}}
 service mesh or will they be federated into a {{< gloss >}}multi-mesh{{< /gloss >}} deployment?

+## Definition of a Mesh in Istio

+Before answering the questions above, it is imperative to understand the definition of a `mesh` in Istio.

+_A mesh is one single administrative domain, consisting of one single shared root CA trusted by all workloads in the mesh, irrespective of the clusters or control planes in the system._

-All of these questions, among others, represent independent dimensions of configuration for an Istio deployment.
+All of these questions, among others, represent independent dimensions of configuration for a `single Istio mesh` deployment.

 1. single or multiple cluster
 1. single or multiple network
 1. single or multiple control plane
-1. single or multiple mesh

-All combinations are possible, although some are more common than others and some are clearly not very interesting (for example, multiple mesh in a single cluster).

 In a production environment involving multiple clusters, you can use a mix of deployment models.
 For example, having more than one control plane is recommended for HA,